On the connectivity of spaces of three-dimensional tilings: Surfaces

 Figure \ref{fig:surface_example} shows a simple embedded discrete surface.
 Since both $S$ and $R$ are oriented, this defines an orientation transversal to $S$.
 In other words, at each square of $S$ there is a well defined normal vector.

 Consider a tiling $t_0$ of a region $R$ and an embedded discrete surface $S$.
 The tiling and the surface are {\it tangent at the boundary} if $t_0$ and the system of cycles $\psi|_{\partial S}$ are tangent.
-In particular, if $\partial S = \emptyset$ then any tiling is tangent at the boundary to $S$.
+In particular, if $\partial S = \varnothing$ then any tiling is tangent at the boundary to $S$.
 The tiling and the surface are {\it tangent} if they are tangent at the boundary and, furthermore, every vertex of $R^\ast$ in $S$ is an endpoint of a dimer in $t_0$ and $S$.

 Refinements are important throughout the paper and some additional remarks on the subject are in order.
 Consider a tiling $t_0$ of $R$ tangent to $S$.
-The refinement $t_0'$ of $t_0$ is not tangent to $S$ but, as in Figure\ref{fig:refine}, a few flips are sufficient to go from $t_0'$ to a tiling $t_1$ which is tangent to $S$.
+The refinement $t_0'$ of $t_0$ is not tangent to $S$ but, as in Figure \ref{fig:refine}, a few flips are sufficient to go from $t_0'$ to a tiling $t_1$ which is tangent to $S$.
 We will pay little attention to the distinction between $t'_0$ and $t_1$ and speak of $t_1$ as the refinement of $t_0$.

 We shall also have to consider tilings $t_0$ of $R$ which are tangent to $\partial S$ but which cross $S$ (that is, fail to be tangent to $S$).
-If $t_0$ crosses $S$ at $m$ vertices, then the refinement $t_0'$ crosses $S$ at many more points (between $9m$ and $25m$).
-Again, a few flips take $t_0'$ to $t_1$ which crosses $S$ at the original $m$ points only; we often simply call $t_1$ the refinement of $t_0$, slightly abusing notation.
+If $t_0$ crosses $S$ at $v$ vertices, then the refinement $t_0'$ crosses $S$ at many more points (between $9v$ and $25v$).
+Again, a few flips take $t_0'$ to $t_1$ which crosses $S$ at the original $v$ points only; we often simply call $t_1$ the refinement of $t_0$, slightly abusing notation.

-\begin{definition} A \emph{ (discrete) Seifert surface} for a pair of tilings $(t_0,t_1)$ of a region $R$ is a connected embedded discrete surface $S$ where the restriction $\psi|_{\partial S}$ is the collection of nontrivial cycles of $t_1 - t_0$. \end{definition}
+\begin{definition} A \emph{ (discrete) Seifert surface} for a pair of tilings $(t_0,t_1)$ of a region $R$ is a connected embedded discrete (oriented) surface $S$ where the restriction $\psi|_{\partial S}$ is the collection of nontrivial cycles of $t_1 - t_0$ (respecting orientation). \end{definition}

 By definition, both $t_0$ and $t_1$ are tangent at the boundary to $S$.
 The tiling $t_0$ is tangent to $S$ if and only if $t_1$ is.
 As above, if $S$ is a Seifert surface for $(t_0,t_1)$ then its refinement $S'$ is a Seifert surface for the pair of refinements $(t_0',t_1')$.